riffomonas/RR_R25_2014/research_plan.md

-**Autotutorial 3: Developing and maintaining a reproducible computational analysis documentation**
+**Autotutorial 3: Developing automated computational analysis documentation**

 * Incoming:
-  * Knowledge:
+  * Knowledge: Information from Autotutorial 2
-  * Misconceptions:
+  * Misconceptions: Programming is hard, GUIs/web-based tools are easy
   * Conceptually difficult:
-* limited programming knowledge / experience
+    * limited programming knowledge
+    * very different way of thinking

 RStudio and its GUI,
   but will also highlight IPython notebooks and the developing Jupyter project